Scriptorium (website)

-Scriptorium is the digital library of the Bibliothèque cantonale et universitaire (BCU), part of the University of Lausanne in the Swiss canton of Vaud.
+Scriptorium is the digital library of the Cantonal and University Library of Lausanne, part of the University of Lausanne in the Swiss canton of Vaud.
 It was launched on 7 December 2012 and initially included more than a million pages of digitized newspapers published in Vaud canton.
-All of the content is freely available to the public on the Scriptorium website.
-In their annual report, BCU reported 2,973,638 visits to Scriptorium Digital Library for its first full year of availability (2013).
-By the end of 2013, the collection had grown to 2,153,176 pages.
+All of the content is freely available to the public and the site allows full-text search through its entire collection.